ryancurrah/gomodbump/README.md

     commit_message: Updating go.mod dependencies
     commit_author_name: FirstName LastName
     commit_author_email: admin@admin.com
-    delay: 10s                                     # Delay in seconds or minutes or hours after pushing to the remote in order to not overwhelm your CI

 bump:
   go_mod_tidy: true                                # Will run `go mod tidy` if set to true after updating a repository